Vintage USALite Flashlights #3

 Side Note...
 The Zep-O-Lite only lasted a couple of years.
 This company claimed...
 Infringed rights. "?", the other trademark involved, and was certainly infringed by the defendant's sale of flashlights marked "Zep-O-Lite" (U.S. Electric Mfg, Corp).
 Read All About It...
 Soon!
 I'll be adding a special page on what happened, the flashlight/company involed, and the out come?

 ATTENTION USALite collectors!
 Here's some interesting history about USA Electric MGF.
 CORP.
 I asked a couple of collectors what they thought and came up with the following.

 They either made flashlights under a different brand name or made flashlights for another company.
-The BEST flashlight is from the 1920's.
-It could be a spin-off, Eveready was only sold by authorized dealers, they made American which were essentially bone identical for sale other than authorized retailers.
-Maybe Best was the USALite version of the American flashlight.
-On the other hand, the name Eveready does not appear on an American light, so why put USALite on a Best.
+The BEST and the two Marathon flashlights, (on the right) are from the 1920's.
+They could be a spin-off, Eveready was only sold by authorized dealers, they made American which were for sale other than authorized retailers.
+Maybe Best and Marathon was the USALite version of the American flashlight.
+On the other hand, the name Eveready does not appear on an American light, so why put USALite on a Best or a Marathone.
 Or, maybe this was a line made for a retailer, like Blake made Homart only sold by Sears, but, Blank's name is not on the flashlight.
 To Be Continued...

-UPDATE: I have another rare and hard to find USALite flashlight... in the Show & Tell Section.
-This one is licensed by USALite with yet another brand name on the end cap, along with the USALite name.
-Pat. date of 1918 located on the switch.
-Does this mean they were making flashlights before 1920?
-Maybe safer to say, this was their first switch design.
+UPDATE: I have two more hard to find USALite flashlights, showed above.
+These have licensed under USALite with yet another brand name, (Marathon) on the end cap...
+Marathone, along with the USALite name.
+Pat. date of Dec.
+10th 1918 located on the switch.
+All three flashlights have the same Pat. date.